 CG-31 Korean Airlines Flight (KAL-007) Shootdown Support Operations

-I was Missile Officer onboard USS Sterett (CG-31) in September, 1983 when one evening the military television channel reported that a Korean airliner was over due on its trip from New York to Seoul, Korea.
+I was the Missile Officer onboard USS Sterett (CG-31) in September 1983 when one evening the military television channel reported that a Korean airliner was overdue on its trip from New York to Seoul, Korea.
 There was speculation that the plane had inadvertently entered Soviet airspace and had been forced to land at a Soviet military airfield.
 The next day we learned that the plane had actually been shot down by the Soviets.
-The day after that we were told by the Captain to go home and back our bags as we were leaving that evening to go up to the crash site, and with the admiral embarked to serve as the flag ship for the search and recovery operation.
+The day after that we were told by the Captain to go home and pack our bags as we were leaving that evening to go up to the crash site, and with the admiral embarked to serve as the flagship for the search and recovery operation.

 Presented by Ship Historian: Tom Jacobsmeyer